 - ask family for money, either a loan or a gift

-- Alicia could also check if she's eligible for the first home loan deposit scheme.
-This may mean she could buy a house with a smaller deposit.
+- Alicia could also check if she's eligible for the First Home Guarantee or Regional First Home Buyer Guarantee.
+This mean she could buy a house with a smaller deposit.

 Let’s look at the numbers.
 If Alicia opted for a cheaper house, say a $300,000 flat, this cuts her 20 per cent deposit to $60,000.
 With the FHOG and stamp duty concession—plus legal/moving costs—she’d need around $55,000.